bioinformatics-policlinicogemelli/Varan/README.md

 #### 1. Preparing Input

 <p align="justify">
-To create a new study folder, the user must give .vcf files as input to the program.
+To create a new study folder, the user must give .vcf files as input to the program.Varan can handle two types of input: it can either process the entire folder directly or specific files (which must necessarily be in the correct folder)
 Below, before specifically explaining how the tool works, are examples of standard templates that Varan takes as input.